 Patrick Thompson, Honorary Editor, has been a committee member since the 1970's and was chairperson for Colong between 1994 and 2007.
 Pat founded his Company Trekaway in 1973 which was a pioneering venture offering small group tours to National Parks in Australia and Overseas.
 After publishing "Myles Dunphy, Selected Writings, compiled and annotated by Patrick Thompson" in 1986, he decided to retire from his travel business and become a publisher.
 His new business was called Envirobook and it continues to publish and distribute books focusing on the environment and the natural world.
 Pat is the editor of 'The New Bush Telegraph' of the Shoalhaven region where he resides and is currently Assistant Editor of the Colong Bulletin.
 Pat also enjoys bushwalking.

 Dr Haydn Washington is an environmental scientist of 35 years experience, having worked in CSIRO, as an environmental consultant and as Research Manager of the Blue Mountains World Heritage Institute.
 He is Hon.
 Secretary of the Colo Committee that led the campaign for Wollemi NP in the 1970s, and has been Director and Acting CEO of the Nature Conservation Council of NSW.
-He is the author of 4 books on the environment – ‘Ecosolutions’ (1991), ‘A Sense of Wonder ‘(2002), ‘The Wilderness Knot’ (2009) and ‘Climate Change Denial: heads in the sand’ due to be published in 2011.
+He is the author of 4 books on the environment – ‘Ecosolutions’ (1991), ‘A Sense of Wonder ‘(2002), ‘The Wilderness Knot’ (2009) and ‘Climate Change Denial: heads in the sand’ (2011).
 He completed his PhD ‘The Wilderness Knot’ at the University of Western Sydney in 2007.